First Question: What do I want?

 Ask your customers what they think your rivals do well, and what they love about brands in other sectors too.
 Do surveys or polls.

 Note where and when you see your competitors’ ads and screenshot them.

 6. Measure what you do

-It is vital important to tack everything you are dong to know what works and what does not work so that you can adjust your plan based on what gets the best reaction.
+It is vitally important to track everything you are doing to know what works and what does not work so that you can adjust your plan based on what gets the best reaction.

 How many Lead form submissions

 How many Views of the video